 “This is an excellent opportunity”

-Deborah believes the Accelerated BSN program at Utica College is a great opportunity for anyone who wants to become a career-ready nurse in 16 months.
+Deborah believes the Accelerated Bachelor of Science in Nursing program at Utica College is a great opportunity for anyone who wants to become a career-ready nurse in 16 months.
 But you have to be prepared.

 “This is an excellent opportunity.”
 She says.
 “For anyone to come into a program and be able to do it expeditiously, you have to know how to study and have the motivation and determination to do it.